javascript-tutorial/en.javascript.info/9-regular-expressions/15-regexp-catastrophic-backtracking/article.md

 That is: we look ahead - and if there's a word `pattern:\w+`, then match it as `pattern:\1`.

 Why?
 That's because the lookahead finds a word `pattern:\w+` as a whole and we capture it into the pattern with `pattern:\1`.
-So we essentially implemented a possessive plus `pattern:+` quantifier.
+So we essentially implemented an atomic group.
 It captures only the whole word `pattern:\w+`, not a part of it.

 For instance, in the word `subject:JavaScript` it may not only match `match:Java`, but leave out `match:Script` to match the rest of the pattern.